VisitingNewEngland/Walpole Farmers Market Business Partnership - Local Small Business Stories

 for the Walpole Farmers Market, is a lifelong Walpole resident who

-Produce, plants from the Walpole Farmers Market.
-Photo credit: Walpole
+customers to the Walpole Farmers Market.

-some great fruits and
+some great fruits (especially berries) and

-Jellies from Fairmount Fruit Farm.
+Strawberries from Fairmount Fruit Farm.

 Four Acre Farm and Firefly Meadow